 The 28 mile course of the River Esk is home to significant populations of Atlantic Salmon (Salmo salar) and Brown Trout (Salmo trutta) at the start and end of their life cycles.
 These fish hatch and spend their first few years of life in the river before leaving to travel hundreds of miles to their Atlantic feeding grounds, only then to return to the very same river to breed as mature adults.

 This remarkable life cycle is linked to the equally remarkable life cycle of other creatures such as the rare freshwater pearl mussel.
 These incredible invertebrates can live for over 100 years and the population in the River Esk are the last surviving population in the whole of Yorkshire.
-However, the majority of these individuals are over 60 years old and have not produced young for 25 years, so at risk of extinction in the next 40 years.
+However, the majority of these individuals are over 60 years old and have not produced young for 25 years, so are at risk of extinction in the next 40 years.